 An accumulator is a wager that allows the better to link two or more games or matches together on the same betting slip for one betting amount.
 In order for the ticket to be deemed a winner, all games on the betting slip must be winners.
 Any single loss will result in a losing betting slip.
-Depending on gambling site’s rules, accumulators can include an unlimited number of games or matches.
+Depending on the gambling site’s rules, accumulators can include an unlimited number of games or matches.

-The potential payout is calculated by multiplying the original amount of the wager times the individual odds of the first game and taking that total plus the wagering amount times the individual odds of the second game game (adding in the total from the previous calculation) times the third game and so forth until all games on the betting slip have been included.
+The potential payout is calculated by multiplying the original amount of the wager times the individual odds of the first game and taking that total plus the wagering amount times the individual odds of the second game (adding in the total from the previous calculation) times the third game and so forth until all games on the betting slip have been included.

 Visual Example: Bettor chooses 4 games, each listed at +2.00, the calculation would look like this on a £20 wager:

 £20 x 2.00 (£60) x 2.00 (£180) x 2.00 (£540) x 2.00 = £1,620 or

 £20 x 2.00 = (£40 + £20) x 2.00 = (£120 + £60) x 2.00 = (£360 + £180) x 2.00 = £1,080 + £540 or £1,620

 Either way, that’s a big return for a small wager if the bettor can clear all four games as winners.

 The Advantages of an Accumulator